Chris Bosh: Heralded as the new hope (2004–2006)

 With the departure of the disenchanted franchise face of the team, Vince Carter, in December 2004, Bosh was simultaneously anointed as the new leader around whom Toronto would build.
 In the remaining games following Carter's departure, the power forward averaged 18.4 points, 9.5 rebounds, 1.6 blocks, and 38.1 minutes per game, improving in every major statistical category.
-He was awarded his first ever NBA Eastern Conference Player of the Week for games played between January 3 and 9, 2005.
+Bosh was awarded his first ever NBA Eastern Conference Player of the Week for games played between January 3 and 9, 2005.
 As the season drew to a close, analysts predicted that Bosh would become an All-Star one day.
-Bosh ended the 2004–05 season as the leading scorer and leading rebounder for the team on 21 and 46 occasions respectively.
+He finished the 2004–05 season as the leading scorer and leading rebounder for the team on 21 and 46 occasions respectively.

 Prior to the 2005–06 season, Bosh was named as one of Toronto's team captains.
-Bosh continued to work on his game as he consistently chalked up double doubles, leading the team in scoring, rebounding, and field goal percentage for the first half of the season.
+Bosh continued to work on his game as he consistently chalked up double-doubles, leading the team in scoring, rebounding, and field goal percentage for the first half of the season.
 On February 9, 2006, for the first time in his career, Bosh was selected to play in the 2006 NBA All-Star Game in Houston, Texas as a reserve forward for the Eastern Conference.
 He was only the third Raptor to make an All-Star game, after Carter and Antonio Davis.
-Bosh's selection was just three days after he was named NBA Eastern Conference Player of the Week for the second time in his career.
+Bosh's selection was just three days after being named NBA Eastern Conference Player of the Week for the second time in his career.
 In March 2006, following a season-ending injury to Bosh, the Raptors hit a 1–10 skid.
 This highlighted Bosh's importance as the centerpiece of the offense, as well as the leader of the team.
 The Raptors finished the season 27–55 and Bosh averaged 22.5 points, 9.2 rebounds, and 2.6 assists per game.